brentvollebregt/nitratine.net/posts/python-gui-using-chrome/post.md

 [TOC]

-When thinking of what to design [auto-py-to-exe]({{ url_for('blog_post', path='auto-py-to-exe') }}) with, I came across [Eel](https://github.com/ChrisKnott/Eel) for creating GUI's using HTML, CSS and JavaScript in a Chrome app window.
+When thinking of what to design [auto-py-to-exe](/blog/post/auto-py-to-exe/) with, I came across [Eel](https://github.com/ChrisKnott/Eel) for creating GUI's using HTML, CSS and JavaScript in a Chrome app window.
 Hosting a local webserver and using Chromes app mode was exactly what I needed to make this project look great.
 Also this library lets you annotate functions in Python so that they can be called from Javascript, and vice versa.

 youtube:2kbeBzEQfXE

 > Please note that this content is based off README.md in [Eel's GitHub Repository](https://github.com/ChrisKnott/Eel) with modifications.

 ## Setup
 To use Eel you will need to install the library by simply calling `pip install eel` in cmd.
-Make sure no errors occurred and if you don't have pip head over to [how-to-setup-pythons-pip]({{ url_for('blog_post', path='how-to-setup-pythons-pip') }}).
+Make sure no errors occurred and if you don't have pip head over to [how-to-setup-pythons-pip](/blog/post/how-to-setup-pythons-pip/).
 To make sure Eel is installed, open IDLE and execute `import eel`.
 If no errors appear then it has installed properly.

 Although this example will be displaying the use of chromes app mode, you do not actually need [chrome](https://www.google.com/chrome/).
 When starting the app, if you do not have chrome you will be asked what to open to display the webpage.